Nigerian Romance Scam Mistakes - Always Ask Questions

 Me: So you like the speedboat regatta at Henley?

-Think about it Anyone from the UK would know the regatta is rowing, not speedboats.
+Anyone from the UK would know the regatta is rowing, not speedboats.
 Also a 55 year old Englishman doesn't speak African pidgin.
 To the next;

 Me: I'm waiting for the truth